BetonQuest/BetonQuest/docs/Documentation/Reference.md

 You can control behavior of the journal in _config.yml_ file, in `journal` section. `chars_per_page` specifies how many characters will be placed on a single page.
 If you set it too high, the text will overflow outside of the page, too low, there will be too much pages. `one_entry_per_page` allows you to place every entry on a single page.
 The `chars_per_page` setting is in this case ignored, BetonQuest will put entire entry on that page. `reversed_order` allows you to reverse order of entries and `hide_date` lets you remove the date from journal entries.

 You can control colors in the journal in `journal_colors` section in _config.yml_: `date` is a color of date of every entry, `line` is a color of lines separating entries and `text` is just a color of a text.
 You need to use standard color codes without `&` (eg. `'4'` for dark red).

 You can also add a main page to the journal.
 It's a list of texts, which will show only if specified conditions are met.
-You can define them in the `journal_main_page` section:
+You can define them in the _package.yml_ file, in the `journal_main_page` section:

 ```YAML
 journal_main_page: